Adjudicating Tangled Terminal States on Tiny Graphs With Three Different Approaches

 Approach #1

-The thing I started with is a numerical Schrodinger Equation solver.
-This approach only works for tiny game graphs as the compute time grows exponentially with vertex count, so will not be an option as the graphs get bigger.
+The first approach is a numerical Schrodinger Equation solver.
+This only works for tiny game graphs as the compute time grows exponentially with vertex count, so will not be an option as the graphs get bigger.
 I won’t describe this one too much as it’s pretty basic and it’s not relevant to anything of the size we are ultimately after.
 I’ll include results from its use for the tiny graphs just to double check agreement but post that we won’t be able to use it!
-If you want to, you could code this up yourself, it’s not that hard, it’s just solving the Schrodinger Equation numerically by integrating forward in time.

 Approach #2